Open Accessibility Menu

 Visit UF Health Central Emergency & Urgent Care for Bronchitis Treatment

-UF Health Central Emergency & Urgent Care is here to meet your medical care needs by providing affordable pricing and quality care.
-As part of Intuitive Health’s innovative hybrid model ER and urgent care system, patients are only billed for the level of care they receive from professional and highly trained medical staff.
+UF Health Central Emergency & Urgent Care Centers are here to meet your medical care needs by providing affordable pricing and quality care.
+As part of an innovative hybrid model ER and urgent care system, patients are only billed for the level of care they receive from professional and highly trained medical staff.

 Our Emergency & Urgent Care Centers are open 24/7 to treat bronchitis.